 Use PHP 7+ and all recommended hosting settings

 One thing which almost always leads to big speed gains is simply updating from an older version of PHP to PHP7.
 But, it should be noted that PHP7 may not actually work with your site and plugins.
 It definitely does work for WordPress, most popular themes, and WooCommerce (and all official extensions).
-We’re running PHP 7.2 right here at the time of writing, and PHP 7.0 on our WooCommerce based booking site.
+We’re running PHP 7.2 right here at the time of writing.

 WP Engine has a nice free plugin to test your PHP version compatibility here in the WordPress plugins repository.
 Note, you do not need to use their service to use their free plugin… though we don’t have a problem recommending both.